ibiblio-radiostats/radiostats/README.md

 - [Python 3.X](https://www.python.org/downloads/)
 - [Node.js](https://nodejs.org/en/download/)

-**what other software needs to be installed before developing or running this software (e.g. Node.js)?
-Give specific commands to install the software, noting any assumptions about package management tools or operating system.**

 Installing:
 ===
 how can a user get a working development environment?
 Give step-by-step instructions.

-__Running locally:__

 ## 1. Setup Python VirtualEnv
 __Windows__